AustinWise/SepCsvSourceGenerator/README.md

 the column.
 If the property has `set`, the generated parser will only set the property if the column exists in the CSV file.

-The only types that are supported for parsing are types that implement [ISpanParsable](https://learn.microsoft.com/en-us/dotnet/api/system.ispanparsable-1).
+The only types that are supported for parsing are enums and types that implement [ISpanParsable](https://learn.microsoft.com/en-us/dotnet/api/system.ispanparsable-1).

 `DateTime`, `DateTimeOffset`, `DateOnly`, and `TimeOnly` are given special treatment.
 They are parsed with